Siemens-Healthineers/ETWAnalyzer/ReadMe.md

 An ETW Json file is typically a few MB while the input .etl file including PDBs is hundreds of MB.

 ## Contributing
-Persons who want to contribute, miss specific data, or want to add your specific dump command?
+You want to contribute, miss specific data, or want to add your specific dump command?
 Check out [Contributing](ETWAnalyzer/Documentation/Contributing.md) to get started.

 ## Data Extraction
 Data extraction is done for one or a directory of ETL files.
 Zipped ETL files are extracted.
 By default 75% of all cores are used.